 Prospective Member Contact Information

-We meet each Thursday evening at 6pm for 6.30pm at the Aspley Hornets Club, Graham Road, Carseldine.
+We meet every 2nd Thursday evening at 6pm for 6.30pm at the Aspley Hornets Club, Graham Road, Carseldine.

 Parking is easy and visitors, Rotarians from other clubs and guests are most welcome.

 Thank you for your interest in becoming a Rotarian.
 Rotary is a humanitarian service organisation and we are focused on fulfilling community needs at both the local and international community levels.
 Our programs are far-reaching and encompass a wide variety of local concerns as well as international issues such as hunger, health, and education.
 Rotary International is an association of individual clubs with each club operating autonomously.
 Membership is extremely important to us and we are always eager to hear from individuals who are interested in our mission and in joining our Rotary club.
 Our universal premise is that the membership of each club constitutes an accurate reflection or representation of the business and professional population within the community served.
 Membership in a Rotary club requires available business or professional classification opportunities, as well as an invitation and sponsorship by a member of the club.
 Please email our secretary firstname.lastname@example.org with your contact details.
 Thank you for your interest.